Sammy-CK/phase-1-week-1-code-challenge/README.md

 explorer.exe index.html

-Run program from the index.html file.
+Run program from the index.html file in browser.

-OR
+##ALTERNATIVE 2

-Use Github pages to check out website
+Use Github pages to check out website and perform operations from there.